A Nightmare on My Street

-"A Nightmare on My Street" is the third single from DJ Jazzy Jeff & The Fresh Prince's second studio album, He's the DJ, I'm the Rapper.
+"A Nightmare on My Street" is the third single from DJ Jazzy Jeff & the Fresh Prince's second studio album, He's the DJ, I'm the Rapper.
 The song became a crossover hit in the US, reaching #15 on the Hot 100.
-The song was released as a single in early 1988.
-The single was released on vinyl and audio cassette tape.
+The song was released as a single in early 1988 on vinyl and cassette tape.
 The song humorously describes an encounter with the horror film villain Freddy Krueger and was considered for inclusion in the movie A Nightmare on Elm Street 4: The Dream Master, but the producers of the film decided against its inclusion.

-New Line Cinema, copyright holders of the A Nightmare on Elm Street film franchise, sued DJ Jazzy Jeff & The Fresh Prince's record label for copyright infringement, forcing the label to destroy a music video produced for the song (though a copy of the video did survive and is available online).
+New Line Cinema, copyright holders of the A Nightmare on Elm Street film franchise, sued DJ Jazzy Jeff & the Fresh Prince's record label for copyright infringement, forcing the label to destroy a music video produced for the song (though a copy of the video did survive and is available online).
 Both sides eventually settled out of court, but as a result, vinyl pressings of the album He's the DJ, I'm the Rapper contain a disclaimer sticker that says, "[This song] is not part of the soundtrack...and is not authorized, licensed, or affiliated with the Nightmare on Elm Street films."
 The song samples Charles Bernstein's musical motif from A Nightmare on Elm Street.